Chapter 43 : Gold

 “What are you doing?”
 I murmured, words smudged into each other, the liquor thickening my tongue.
 My eyes were wide, my heartbeat quickening.

-“I don’t know,” Potter responded simply, advancing closer—he was completely out of it.
+“I'm not too sure,” Potter responded simply, advancing closer—he was completely out of it.

 I was out of it, too.
 “I should stop you.”